 Dealing with Acoustics

 You know all that noisy walking and talking that never seems to let up?
 Did you know there’s a technical term for that kind of noise?
 We call it “footfall sound.”
 And did you know that it’s possible to dramatically reduce your perception of footfall sound?
 You can.
-While most building materials simply transfer noise throughout your space, acoustic nora flooring solutions use resilient material to absorb as much as 20 dB.
+While most building materials simply transfer noise throughout your space, nora flooring’s acoustic properties reduce the amount of sound being generated and contribute to a quieter environment.

 “It seems to absorb sound in otherwise noisy hallways and busy classrooms.”